thewebguy/bufferapp-php/README.md

 # Example

-First thing's first: start a session and require `buffer.php`.
+First thing's first: start a session.
 We're going to be storing the `access_token` in the session for now.

 		session_start();
-		require('buffer.php');

 Set this thing up with your credentials and your callback URL.
 Remember: `callback_url` must match what you've got in Buffer exactly!